rnreich/recursive-symmetric-adversarial-ensemble/README.md

 2. Select target synapse (lowest memory error or random)

-3. Before any training, get predictions from operator (binary). lc_pred proves that the synapse can predict the same result from the latent map
+3. Before any training, get predictions from operator. lc_pred proves that the synapse can predict the same result from the latent map

 4. Encode input and latent collection